grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-The `TrainFleet` has an implementation -- the `TodoTrainFleet` we talked about several minutes ago.
-It needs to implement the method as well or it won't compile:
+The `TrainFleet` interface is implemented by the `TodoTrainFleet` we talked about several minutes ago.
+It needs to implement the `Pick` method as well or else it won't compile:

 ```csharp
 public class TodoTrainFleet : TrainFleet